brunokoga/pathfinder-markdown/prd_markdown/bestiary3/sphinx.md

 While sphinxes as a race are not truly immortal, they are fantastically long-lived, save for the violent hieracosphinxes, who rarely survive their second decade.
 Unless slain by accident, violence, or misadventure, other sphinxes seem to pass on only when they have at last wearied of living and will themselves to die.
 The older a sphinx is, the less it needs consume.
 The oldest of sphinxes dine perhaps once per century, making them ideal guardians for monuments, temples, and tombs.

 Sphinxes prefer to converse in their own tongue, but most speak the languages of humans and dragons as well.
 Addressing a sphinx in its own language with all due politeness and deference goes a long way to ensure peaceful conversation.
 All sphinxes save hieracosphinxes enjoy stimulating conversation, though for such long-lived creatures their memory for detail is sadly lacking.
-In some cultures, âa mind like a sphinxâ serves as a sarcastic alternative to âscatter-brained.â
+In some cultures, “a mind like a sphinx” serves as a sarcastic alternative to “scatter-brained.”

 Though sphinxes have a reputation for loving riddles, in truth, only gynosphinxes truly enjoy them.
 Androsphinxes prefer lofty philosophical discussions, while criosphinxes prefer worldly topics or fawning praise.
 Hieracosphinxes rarely converse at all, and respond only to threats from creatures more powerful than they are.